Evidence for an abundant old population of Galactic ultra long period magnetars and implications for fast radio bursts

 We used the count rates to estimate the maximum temperature that each NS could be emitting from its entire surface, yet still remain undetected.
 We placed each source at its nominal dispersion measure estimated distance to calculate the blackbody model normalizations (i.e., {\tt bbodyrad} in Xspec).
 The absorbing column density for each source was estimated from the $N_{\rm H}$-DM relation of \cite{2013ApJ...768...64H}.
+We also checked the 3D extinction maps at the position and inferred DM distances of each source using {\tt mwdust} \citep{Bovy2015} and found good agreement between the $N_{\rm H}$ values derived from both the DM and E(B-V) (using the relationship of \citealt{2009MNRAS.400.2050G}) for PSR J0901 and GLEAM-X J1627.
+However, we found that the $N_{\rm H}$ value for PSR J0250 from the E(B-V) estimate was about a factor of 2.5 larger than the $N_{\rm H}$ derived from its DM.
+This larger $N_{\rm H}$ will generally increase the detectable temperature of PSR J0250's surface by $\sim10\%$.
 Since it is quite common for NSs to only emit from a small fraction of their surface (e.g., from hot spots), we repeated this exercise by shrinking the NS emitting area and recalculating the largest temperature that would remain undetected at the $3\sigma$ level.
 The curves shown in the left panel of Figure~\ref{fig:thermalage} were calculated adopting this procedure.